CBS

 That mix is what makes this year so great.
 It is not simply “old TV versus new TV.”
 It is a season where multiple eras are colliding on the same chart.
 The result is one of the most revealing lineups of the decade: western endurance, medical reassurance, event movies, procedural realism, legacy stars, and outright social-comic revolution all packed into one top tier.

-For Gen X, 1972 is the year prime time starts looking a lot more like the cultural DNA that would shape the rest of the decade.
+For a lot of us who came to these shows through first runs, reruns or both, 1972 is where prime time starts looking a lot more like the television DNA that would shape the rest of the decade.

 According to the 1971–72 Nielsen season, All in the Family was the #1 TV show tied to 1972.